-George is passionate about wildlife conservation and a long-time supporter of The Born Free Foundation, regularly shooting their campaigns.
+George is passionate about wildlife conservation and a long-time supporter of Born Free, regularly shooting our campaigns.
 He has travelled extensively around Africa, photographing wildlife and documenting big cat rescues.

 Always imaginative, often poignant, George’s love of wildlife permeates his work.
 As a boy, he regaled classmates with stories about growing up on an African farm.
 Tall stories they may have been, but that passion and imagination is clear to see in George’s work today.

-Born Free founder, Virginia McKenna OBE said "There are many wonderful wildlife photographers, but George’s images are amongst the most intriguing, thought-provoking and original"
+Born Free Co-Founder, Virginia McKenna DBE said: “There are many wonderful wildlife photographers, but George’s images are amongst the most intriguing, thought-provoking and original.”

 In 2014 he was asked to accompany Born Free to film a lion rescue and re-location back to Africa.
 The relationship has continued to this day.

 “It’s impossible not be inspired by the work of Born Free and of course the remarkable Virginia McKenna.
 Seeing wildlife in its natural habitat is such a privilege, and the incredible behind the scenes work that Born Free continues to do in aid of conservation and education is truly humbling.”

 Diana Rudenko is an exhibited wildlife photographer and conservationist from Ukraine.

 She is a finalist of international photo contests and contributing photographer for WWF International.
 Since 2015, she has been photographing wildlife in Ukraine, East Africa, Indonesia and the Gulf.
 Diana is a founder of Wild Talks – a project for promotion of wildlife photography, ‘green’ lifestyle and conservation.

 “I am honoured to contribute my best works for Born Free Foundation and be a part of their noble mission – Compassionate Conservation.
 Every creature deserves to live safely and happily.”